oobabooga/text-generation-webui/README.md

   --gradio-auth-path GRADIO_AUTH_PATH            Set the Gradio authentication file path.
 The file should contain one or more user:password pairs in the same format as above.
   --ssl-keyfile SSL_KEYFILE                      The path to the SSL certificate key file.
   --ssl-certfile SSL_CERTFILE                    The path to the SSL certificate cert file.
+  --subpath SUBPATH                              Customize the subpath for gradio, use with reverse proxy

 API:
   --api                                          Enable the API extension.